LukePercy/DiscordGrouper/README.md

 # Discord Group Maker Bot

-This is a simple Discord bot that allows a server admin or a user with appropriate permissions to randomize and assign server members to different voice channels each day.
+This is a simple Discord bot that allows a server admin or a user with appropriate permissions to randomize and assign server members to different voice channels daily.
 It was used to randomly set up remote socials each morning for teams using Discord.

+Go to https://discord.com/developers/applications to set up a Discord Application to create the bot user with the following intents to create a token:

+* Bot
+* read/write messages
+* read channels/members/guilds

 ## Features